Authorities still searching for suspect in shooting of 2 Minnesota state lawmakers - WTOP News

 Boelter was appointed to the workforce development board in 2016 and then reappointed in 2019 to a four-year term that expired in 2023, state records show.

 Corporate records show Boelter’s wife filed to create a company called Praetorian Guard Security Services LLC with the same Green Isle mailing address listed for the couple.
-On a website for the business, Boelter’s wife is listed as president and CEO, while he is listed as director of security patrols.
+Boelter’s wife is listed as president and CEO and he is listed as director of security patrols on the company’s website.

-The homepage says it provides armed security for property and events and features a photo of an SUV painted in a two-tone black and silver pattern similar to a police vehicle, with a light bar across the roof and “Praetorian” painted across the doors.
+The website says the company provides armed security for property and events and features a photo of an SUV painted in a two-tone black and silver pattern similar to a police vehicle.
 Another photo shows a man in black tactical gear with a military-style helmet and a ballistic vest.

 An online resume says Boelter is a security contractor who has worked in the Middle East and Africa, in addition to past managerial roles at companies in Minnesota.

-Boelter texted friends at a Minneapolis residence, where he had rented a room and would stay one or two nights a week, to say he had “made some choices,” the Minnesota Star Tribune reported.
+Around 6 a.m., Boelter texted friends to say he had “made some choices,” the Minnesota Star Tribune reported.

 In the messages, read to reporters by David Carlson, Boelter did not specify what he had done but said: “I’m going to be gone for a while.
 May be dead shortly, so I just want to let you know I love you guys both and I wish it hadn’t gone this way. … I’m sorry for all the trouble this has caused.”